ballerina-attic/websocket-integration/README.md

     You can exit from the chat application once you press the `Disconnect` button.

     **Join multiple clients to the chat server**
-    You can login to chat application using multiple browsers or from the same browser.
+    You can log in to the chat application using multiple browsers or from the same browser.
 To test this, you can open multiple instances of `websocket-chat-app/chat_web_client/index.html` from your browser/s.

 ### <a name="unit-testing"></a> Writing Unit Tests